tcltk/tcl/doc/markdown/string.md

 : Perform a character-by-character comparison of strings *string1* and *string2*.
 Returns 1 if *string1* and *string2* are identical, or 0 when not.
 If **-length** is specified, then only the first *length* characters are used in the comparison.
 If **-length** is negative, it is ignored.
 If **-nocase** is specified, then the strings are compared in a case-insensitive manner.

 [string]{.cmd} [first]{.sub} [needleString]{.arg} [haystackString]{.arg} [startIndex]{.optarg}
 : Search *haystackString* for a sequence of characters that exactly match the characters in *needleString*.
 If found, return the index of the first character in the first such match within *haystackString*.
 If not found, return -1.
-If *startIndex* is specified (in any of the forms described in **STRING INDICES**), then the search is constrained to start with the character in *haystackString* specified by the index.
+If *startIndex* is specified (in any of the forms described in [String indices]), then the search is constrained to start with the character in *haystackString* specified by the index.
 For example,

     ```
     string first a 0a23456789abcdef 5